 The views of and the impact of the Company's activities on its stakeholders are an important consideration for the directors when making relevant decisions specific to the Company.
 More generally however, the size and spread of both our stakeholders and the Rio Tinto Group means, in practice, that stakeholder engagement best takes place at an operational or group level.
-For further details on how the Group engages with stakeholders, please see pages 20 to 22 of the Rio Tinto 2021 Annual Report.
+For further details on how the Group engages with stakeholders, please see the "Our stakeholders" section of the Rio Tinto 2022 Annual Report, which does not form part of this report.